rayin19/Crop-Prediction-Website/README.md

 ## Future Enhancements

-While the current version of the Crop Predictor website provides essential functionality, there are several areas that can be improved in future updates:
+While the current version of Harvest Horizons provides essential functionality, there are several areas that can be improved in future updates:

 - **User Registration and Login**: Implement user registration and login functionality to provide personalized experiences, user-specific crop recommendations, and the ability to save favorite crops or search history.